15 Best Things to Do in Bryce Canyon National Park

 15. Zion National Park

-It’s impossible to talk about Bryce Canyon National Park without mentioning Zion National Park, as both are commonly visited on the same trip when driving across southern Utah.
+Going along with the last recommendation, it’s impossible to talk about Bryce Canyon National Park without mentioning Zion, as both are commonly visited on the same trip when driving across Northern Arizona and southern Utah.

-That being said, I have been visiting and revisiting Zion for many years, which is why I believe the list I’ve created about the park truly offers the best tips and recommendations that you will find—especially when it comes to hiking the Angels Landing Trail.
+On that note, I have been visiting and revisiting Zion for many years, just as I have with Bryce Canyon, which is why I believe the list I’ve created about the park truly offers the best tips and recommendations you will find—especially when it comes to hiking the Angels Landing Trail.

 Read My Separate Post: Zion National Park